okx/okexchain-docs/building-modules/ibc-module/ibc.md

 #### **Connection layer protocol**

-&nbsp;&nbsp;&nbsp;&nbsp;Connection is the upper layer protocol of client and IBC protocol's transitional state.
-Connection layers connection creating process is similar to that of client's, both containing certain timed out sends which are reliant on relayer.
-Connection layer's connection structure is as shown in the chart below:
+&nbsp;&nbsp;&nbsp;&nbsp;Connection is the upper layer protocol of client and IBC protocol’s transitional state.
+Connection layers connection creating process is similar to that of client’s, both containing certain timed out sends which are reliant on relayer.
+Connection layer’s connection structure is as shown in the chart below:

 ![connection](../../img/ibc-connection.png)

-There are 4 different message categories in the connection layer, and each category's logic is described in the chart below:
+There are 4 different message categories in the connection layer, and each category’s logic is described in the chart below:

 |      | message               | use                                                          | trigger time                                                 | caller     |
 | ---- | --------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ---------- |